PSoni8/Resume-latex-final-year/README.md

 # Resume-latex-final-year
-It is my final year resume code in Latex code.
+It is my final year resume code in Latex.